User Profile: Eric Bruning

 Initial research findings: “We were excited to discover a pattern in the way electrical energy is distributed – it’s in the same way that turbulence distributes kinetic energy,” Bruning notes.
 “A region of the storm with more turbulence is expected to have more smaller flashes.”

-Bruning recently was awarded a National Science Foundation (NSF) CAREER grant to continue his research into how electrical energy is distributed in storm clouds and whether it covaries with measurements of turbulence in storms.
+Bruning recently was awarded a National Science Foundation (NSF) Faculty Early Career Development Program (CAREER) grant to continue his research into how electrical energy is distributed in storm clouds and whether it covaries with measurements of turbulence in storms.